ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/rest-api/document-commands/get-all-documents.markdown

 {PANEL: Request Format}

-This is the general form of a cURL request that uses all parameters:
+This is the general form of a cURL request that uses all query string parameters:

 {CODE-BLOCK: batch}
 curl -X GET <server URL>/databases/<database name>/docs? \